 Each and every state maintains a record of people’s criminal past.
 These databases are all linked so you can track criminal histories from other states.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a totally different state, you might have to pay a fee for a more comprehensive search.

 - Drug Possession of Drug Trafficking.

 When you do a criminal history search, you generally won’t discover if someone has had any moving violations, like:

 - Lost their driver’s license or license revoked or suspended.